Theldus/alertik/README.md

 > The regex used in Alertik follows the POSIX Regex Extended syntax.
 This syntax may vary slightly from patterns used in PCRE2/Perl and other regex implementations.
 For validation of patterns specifically for Alertik, you can use the regex validator at [https://theldus.github.io/alertik](https://theldus.github.io/alertik).
 Regex patterns that match in this tool are guaranteed to work correctly in Alertik.

 ## Static Events
-**Static Events** in Alertik offer a more complex event handling mechanism compared to Environment Events.
+**Static Events** offer a more complex event handling mechanism compared to Environment Events.
 These events are predefined in the source code of Alertik and can support advanced functionalities, such as tracking a certain number of similar events within a specified time window or handling events with specific values.

 Similar to Environment Events, Static Events are configured through environment variables.
 However, their configuration options are more limited since their core logic is already implemented in the source code.